ibm-cloud-docs/log-analysis/agent/detach_agent.md

-## Detaching a LogDNA agent from an Openshift Kubernetes cluster
+## Detaching a logging agent from an Openshift Kubernetes cluster
 {: #detach_agent_os}

-To stop your OpenShift cluster from sending logs to your {{site.data.keyword.la_full_notm}} instance, you must remove the LogDNA agent from your cluster.
+To stop your OpenShift cluster from sending logs to your {{site.data.keyword.la_full_notm}} instance, you must remove the logging agent from your cluster.

-### Detaching a LogDNA agent from an Openshift Kubernetes cluster by using kubectl commands
+### Detaching a logging agent from an Openshift Kubernetes cluster by using kubectl commands
 {: #detach_agent_os_kube_kubectl}

 Complete the following steps from the command line: